JurgenR/aioslsk/docs/source/MESSAGES.rst

 Kicked (Code 41)
 ----------------

 You were kicked from the server.
-This message is sent when the user was logged into at another location
+This message is currently only known to be sent when the user was logged into at another location

 :Code: 41 (0x29)
+:Status: USED
 :Receive: Nothing